 My issue with horror

-Downstairs, in the messy sitting room, a small black and white television fills the air with flickering light.
-On the screen, an elderly man finishes announcing the weather before the scene changes and the title sequence to the House of Usher rolls.
+Downstairs, in the messy sitting room, a small black and white television fills the air with a cold flickering light.
+On the screen, an elderly man finishes describing the next day’s weather before the scene changes and the title sequence to the House of Usher rolls.
 As the credits finish, other siblings are herded into the room.

 Friday night was horror night.
 My Mother loved horror films.
 My Father, an Irish Catholic immigrant, believed such things to be tantamount to heresy.
 As such, every Friday evening when he was asleep, we were dragged up to sit in with our Mother.
 The reason?
 She was too scared to watch them alone.